- Green: Your section score meets or exceeds the benchmark.

 Finally, your percentile score helps you and colleges to determine how you performed on the test in comparison to other students.
 If you score in the 80th percentile, that means that you outperformed 80% of students taking the test.

-To learn more about how SAT tests are scored and what your subscores really mean, read The CollegeVine Guide to SAT Scores: All Your Questions Answered.
+To learn more about how SAT exams are scored and what your subscores really mean, read The CollegeVine Guide to SAT Scores: All Your Questions Answered.

 What is the average SAT score?

 The average (or mean) SAT score is roughly 1000, or 500 on each of the major sections.
 That said, performing above or below average on the test may not be the best indicator of what a “good” SAT score is for you.
 This will more likely depend on your overall academic profile and the average score ranges of admitted students at the schools that you wish to attend.